-- Meat and fish – these can be steamed, grilled or microwaved.
-They can also be fried or roasted.
+- Meat and fish – these can be steamed, grilled or boiled.
 Always make sure that meat is cooked thoroughly, with no pink bits.
 Fish should be firm and flaky – if it’s still a bit squidgy, it’s not cooked through.
-An ideal way to cook fish for babies is to bake it in foil, because even when it’s cooked thoroughly, it’s still tender and easy to chew.
+An ideal way to cook fish for babies is to bake it, because even when it’s cooked thoroughly, it’s still tender and easy to chew.

 - Fruit and vegetables – try these steamed, boiled or microwaved.
 But steaming is the best option as it retains the most nutrients.
 If you don’t have a steamer, simply use a metal colander in a covered saucepan of boiling water.
-You could also oven-cook fruits, such as apples and pears with a little sugar.
+You could also oven-cook fruits, such as apples and pears.